student-IH-labs-and-stuff/BER-DAFT-MAR21/Project/final_project/readme.md

 + your learning objectives
 + a reminder of the ultimate aim (the friday bootcamp graduation and hackathon)

-**As a supplement, this read me points you to the resources shared in this github repo that could help you through a successful project**
+## As a supplement, this read me points you to the resources shared in this github repo that could help you through a successful project

+### Contents:

 1) [Final Project Cheat Sheet](https://github.com/student-IH-labs-and-stuff/BER-DAFT-MAR21/blob/main/Project/final_project/final_project_cheatsheet/final_project_cheat_sheet.md)
 2) [links with tips on how to use agile/scrum/sprint methods to manage your project](https://github.com/student-IH-labs-and-stuff/BER-DAFT-MAR21/blob/main/Project/final_project/Agile_method.md)
 3) [projects from past cohorts we liked](https://github.com/student-IH-labs-and-stuff/BER-DAFT-MAR21/blob/main/Project/final_project/past_cohort_projects.md) - - git hub repos, we have not checked them all- theres a variety of levels in here, not just the technically advanced. they all had great presentations
 4) [sample project briefs](https://github.com/student-IH-labs-and-stuff/BER-DAFT-MAR21/blob/main/Project/final_project/project_proposals.md) some ideas to get you started that we have not yet seen

+## Project Kick off Agenda

+The initial project kick off meeting is often the best moment of any workspace project - here we are, sat around the table, full of enthusiasm about what will be possible, getting to know everyone who will help you deliver your part, identifying the milestones, success criteria, teasing the project manager and discussing (in only the loosest philiosphical terms) the potential challenges that may arise.
+This is a good day.
+Fast forward 1 week and the project can begin to look like a very slow train crash....

+**So, what we will do is use this kick off meeting to prepare for the next two weeks**

+a) student portal definition & deadline
+b) clarify the project timetable of the next two weeks c)